SOLVAY 1205 (Creon 5 16,600 U amylase / 5,000 U lipase / 18,750 U protease)

 Pill imprint SOLVAY 1205 has been identified as Creon 5 16,600 U amylase / 5,000 U lipase / 18,750 U protease.

 Creon is used in the treatment of chronic pancreatitis; pancreatic exocrine dysfunction; cystic fibrosis and belongs to the drug class digestive enzymes.
 Risk cannot be ruled out during pregnancy.
-Creon 16,600 U amylase / 5,000 U lipase / 18,750 U protease is classified as a Schedule N controlled substance under the Controlled Substance Act (CSA).
+Creon 16,600 U amylase / 5,000 U lipase / 18,750 U protease is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name: